7 Education Stocks Worth Watching in 2022

 We currently serve approximately 300,000 professionals in the US with assessments for psychologists, speech-language pathologists, occupational therapists, and other related fields… Our large-scale assessments help state, district and school leaders make informed decisions and help learners reach their potential.
 At Pearson, we partner with schools and educational professionals at every level to help enhance instruction and improve learning outcomes.

 2U was founded in 2008 by Christophe Paucek, Jeremy Johnson and John Katzman.
-The online education stock provides undergraduate and graduate degree programs by partnering with over 80 colleges and universities.
+The online education stock partners with over 230 university partners to provide undergraduate and graduate degree programs.
 2U also provides professional certificates, boot camps and short courses.

-2U has partnered with top universities.
+The company offers over 3,600 digital programs.
+2U has reached over 42 million users by partnering with top universities.
 The company signed its first contract with the University of Southern California in 2009.
 Soon after, major universities such as Georgetown, UC Berkeley and Yale followed suit.